deckhouse/virtualization/docs/INSTALL.md

 ## Component placement by nodes

-The distribution of components across cluster nodes depends on the cluster configuration.
-For example, a cluster may contain:
+The distribution of components across cluster nodes depends on the cluster's configuration.
+For example, a cluster may consist of:

-- only master nodes, for running the control plane and workload components;aster nodes;
+- only master nodes, for running the control plane and workload components;
 - only master nodes and worker nodes;
 - master nodes, system nodes, and worker nodes;
 - other combinations (depending on the architecture).